UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 [!code-csharp[UserOperatorListener](../../../Samples/Kaleidoscope/Kaleidoscope.Runtime/KaleidoscopeUserOperatorListener.cs)]

-With the use of the listener the dynamic precedence is contained in the parsing allowing the generator and later stages to remain blissfully ignorant of the issue of precedence.
-Operator definitions are treated as function definitions.
+With the use of the listener the dynamic precedence is contained in the parser which allows the generator and later stages to remain blissfully ignorant of the issue of precedence.
+In the generator operator definitions are simply treated as function definitions with special naming.

 [!code-csharp[VisitUserOperators](../../../Samples/Kaleidoscope/Chapter6/CodeGenerator.cs#VisitUserOperators)]